Heidelberg Research Centre for Molecular Medicine (HRCMM)

 - several one-year Junior Career Fellowships annually to medical students pursuing an MD degree within the framework of HBIGS,

-- starting in 2013, a two-year Career Development Fellowship for scientifically oriented physicians with advanced or completed medical specialist training,
+- two-year Career Development Fellowships for scientifically oriented physicians with advanced or completed medical specialist training,

-- starting in 2014, a two-year Senior Career Fellowship for internationally established physicians.
+- starting in 2015, a two-year Senior Career Fellowship for internationally established physicians with completed medical specialist training and habilitation.

 Details about the fellowships are posted on the HRCMM web pages.